Definition of Hedging

 Let’s understand it with the help of a simple example.

 ABC Limited is in the business of exporting software systems and usually receives payment in USD.
-The company has a payment receipt cycle of six months, meaning services delivered on 01.01.2020 will be paid on 30.06.2020.
+Due to the company’s six-month payment reception cycle, services rendered on January 1, 2020, will result in payment on June 30, 2020.
 The company has receivables amounting to $100000 as of 01.01.2020 when the USD/INR rate is 73.
 The company expects the rupee to appreciate against the dollar (an appreciation of the rupee against the dollar implies that the price of 73 as of now will fall further, leading to lower rupee inflow for the business) in the coming months, and as such, decided to hedge its dollar receivables by entering into a forward contract of six-month expiry at USD/INR rate of 73.70.

-Thus by entering into a Forward Contract ( Hedging tool), ABC limited removed its foreign exchange risk arising out of change in the value of USD/INR; however, it is pertinent to note that by entering into a forward contract at the negotiated rate which in this case is 73.70, ABC Limited has firstly incurred a cost of hedging by paying the premium and secondly it has capped the profit that would have resulted in case after six months USD/INR goes beyond 73.70 ( as ABC Limited will get only 73.70 as USD/INR rate).
+Thus by entering into a Forward Contract ( Hedging tool), ABC Limited removed its foreign exchange risk arising out of a change in the value of USD/INR; However, it is important to keep in mind that by signing a forward contract at the agreed-upon rate, in this case, 73.70, ABC Limited has first incurred a cost of hedging by paying the premium.
+Second, it has limited the profit that would have resulted in the event that after six months, the USD/INR rose above 73.70 (as ABC Limited will only receive 73.70 as the USD/INR rate).

 Types of Hedging